sondreluc/react-under-the-hood/chapters/chapter_5.md

 });
 ```

-Let's take a look at our new `render()` function. `g` in SVG can be thought of as something akin to a `div` but not quite the same.
+Let's take a look at our new `render()` function.
+The `g` in SVG is a container used to group  can be thought of as something akin to a `div` but not quite the same.
 Here we are using `g` in very similar way we would use a `div`, to contain related elements in one parent element.
 Inside of this `g` we are maping over our `starData` (which was passed in by the parent `StarChart` as a `prop`) and rendering a circle and text element for each star system.

-At this point, you may have asked yourself why are we wrapping `starData` in a `g` element in our `render()` function.
-Since React abstracts the DOM via JavaScript, we cannot return sibling elements without it wrapped in a parent element.
-This is a limitation of the language since JavaScript functions have only one return value.
+Let's take a look at our new `render()` function.
+The `g` in SVG is a container used to group objects.
+It can be thought of as something akin to a `div`.
+Here we are using `g` in very similar way we would use a `div`, to contain related elements in one parent element.
+Within this `g`, we find a set of curly braces with a JavaScript expression.
+Curly braces is JSX allow us to execute JavaScript expressions in a manner very similar to Handlebars.

-The curly braces in our return value for our `render` function allows us to run JavaScript expressions in our JSX code.
-There we are accessing the star data which will be passed into this component as props, and then mapping over that data to return an SVG `circle` and a text element with the name of the system.
+There we are maping over our `starData` (which was passed in by the parent `StarChart` as a `prop`), passing a function called `renderStars`.
+This function will return an SVG `circle` and a `text` element with the name of the system.
+As mentioned in a prior chapter, a list of sibling elements should have a unique key as an attribute, allowing React to greatly improve the performance of transforming a large list.
+Here, we are using the index of the star system within the array.

-In our `renderStars` function, we're setting up the attributes for our circle and text elements in an object.
+In addigin, our `renderStars` function is setting up the attributes for our circle and text elements in an object.
 By doing it this way, we can use the [spread operator](https://facebook.github.io/react/docs/jsx-spread.html) to expand that object into arguments using the `...` syntax.
-The spread operator is supported by JSX and is supported for arrays in ES2015 and is proposed for objects is ES2016.
+The spread operator is supported by JSX and is supported for arrays in ES2015.
+It is also proposed for objects in ES2016.
 The equivalent expression would look something like this:

 ```
 <text x={star.position[0] + 5} y={star.position[1] + 5} className={'star-name' + ' ' + this.jurisdictionToClassName(star)}/>